 Limitations of the public health model

-The evidence base regarding the efficacy of public health interventions is still relatively limited, although some programs such as home visitation programs have been shown to be effective in reducing child maltreatment (Klevens & Whitaker, 2007; WHO, 2006).
+The evidence base regarding the efficacy of public health interventions is still relatively limited.
+However, there have been important gains in the last 30 years with some programs such as home visitation programs shown to be effective in reducing child maltreatment (Klevens & Whitaker, 2007; MacMillan et al., 2009; WHO, 2006).
 Further evaluation of existing public health interventions is required to ensure that programs are effective.
-Also, one of the requirements of a public health model is accurate data on prevalence rates of child maltreatment.
+Also, one of the requirements of a public health model is accurate data on the prevalence of child maltreatment.
 An understanding of how often and to whom child maltreatment is occurring is necessary in order to target primary and secondary programs.
-Currently there is no accurate prevalence data available in Australia (Price-Robertson, Bromfield, & Vassallo, 2010).
+Currently there is no accurate prevalence data available in Australia (Scott, 2013).

 A further issue is that although the public health model attempts to categorise programs and services as primary, secondary or tertiary, the complexity of issues around child protection leads to a need for some programs to be both primary and secondary, or secondary and tertiary.
 For example, a parenting program may include parents who have been referred because their children are considered to be at risk of abuse and neglect.
 The program may also include parents who have been referred from child protection services because their children have already experienced actual abuse and neglect and they are required to complete the program to help ameliorate the risk of further maltreatment.
 Another example that illustrates the difficulty of rigidly applying the public health model to child maltreatment interventions can be found in the use of therapeutic treatment programs for maltreated children.
 For example, therapeutic interventions for maltreated children can be considered tertiary interventions (as maltreatment has already occurred) and also secondary interventions as addressing the consequences of maltreatment may reduce the likelihood of inter-generational effects (Tomison & Poole, 2000).